Shikaga/PitchBlackAnalysis/index.md

 Each of them has made it to safety against incredible odds, and the prospect of going back for the remaining two survivors suddenly seems like an impossible task.

-RIDDICK: "Strong survival instinct.
+> RIDDICK: "Strong survival instinct.
 I admire that in a woman"
-FRY: "I promised them, that we would go back with more light"
+> FRY: "I promised them, that we would go back with more light"
-RIDDICK: "Did you?
+> RIDDICK: "Did you?
 Hmmm"
-FRY: "What?
+> FRY: "What?
 Are you afraid?"
-RIDDICK: "Me afraid?"
+> RIDDICK: "Me afraid?"
 LAUGHING

 But Riddick is afraid.
 He doesn't think that he can do it.
 He already abandoned them once, when he decided to leave them at the last mile.
 Riddick is not a villian, he did not string his fellow passengers only to abandon them out of some kind of sadistic game.
 He truly believed he was too weak to save them, and his own survival instinct made him take the pragmatic approach.

 When Fry tries to convince him to save the others, he simply counters with offering to take her with him, knowing it would be suicide, and that Fry is too clever to do otherwise.

-"You don't know anything about me.
-I will leave you here" "I can't.
+> RIDDICK: "You don't know anything about me.
+I will leave you here"
+> FRY: "I can't.
 I can't" CRYING
-"Sure you can, here I will make it easy on you
+> RIDDICK: "Sure you can, here I will make it easy on you

 Riddick stretches out his hand

-"Take my hand, Come on, Come one"
+> RIDDICK: "Take my hand, Come on, Come one"
-"Look, no one is going to blame you Carolyn"
+> RIDDICK: "Look, no one is going to blame you Carolyn"
-"Come on, Come on, That's it, That's it.
+> RIDDICK: "Come on, Come on, That's it, That's it.
 Good Girl"

 In this scene, Riddick is trying to get Carolyn to also take the cowards way out.
 He clearly thinks that if she too, abandons the others, then he is no more guilty that any other pragmatic individual.